jess-james/SwarmExperiments/README.md

 # SwarmExperiments
 *Experiments using a 'Swarm' learner on synthetic and climate data.*

-Swarm learner based on the algorithm defined in ['Online Multitask Learning with Long-Term Memory'](https://arxiv.org/abs/2008.07055) and  performance is compared to the Fixed- and Variable Share learners ([Bosquet, Warmuth](https://www.jmlr.org/papers/volume3/bousquet02b/bousquet02b.pdf) )
+Swarm learner based on the algorithm defined in ['Online Multitask Learning with Long-Term Memory'](https://arxiv.org/abs/2008.07055) and  performance is compared to the Fixed- and Variable Share learners defined by [Bosquet and Warmuth](https://www.jmlr.org/papers/volume3/bousquet02b/bousquet02b.pdf).

 Thesis write-up found under OnlineLearning.pdf